Indicia-Team/support_files/Elasticsearch/README.md

     separator to a colon followed by a space (": ") and the quote char to a double quote.
 Set the output file to Elasticsearch/data/taxa.yml in the working folder.
+  * Open the resulting file in a text editor and search and replace "" for \".
 * In pgAdmin 4:
   * TODO: update following to convert to YAML.
   * If indicia, public is not your logged in users default search path, then